Saturday, August 10th, 7:30 PM

 $25 General Admission

-Taiko Jam is the keynote concert for the biennial North American Taiko Conference.
-This year’s concert will be held in Portland, Oregon at the Lincoln Performance Hall on the campus of Portland State University.
+North American Taiko Conference.
+This year’s concert will be held in Portland, Oregon at the Lincoln Performance Hall, the premier theater in the College of the Arts on the campus of Portland State University.
 Taiko Jam brings together world-class performing ensembles for an afternoon of powerful, expressive music.

 San Francisco Taiko Dojo was founded in 1968 by Grandmaster Seiichi Tanaka, who is considered the father of modern taiko in North America.
 In the school’s history, over 15,000 men, women, and children from all walks of life have studied under Tanaka Sensei.
 These students have gone on to establish over 250 other taiko groups throughout the United States and Canada, and further around the world.
 Tanaka Sensei and San Francisco Taiko Dojo have collaborated with a number of renowned artists, including Art Blakey, Tito Puente, Tony Bennett, and Dave Brubeck.
 They have also been featured in the movie soundtracks for Apocalypse Now, The Right Stuff, Return of the Jedi and Rising Sun.
 San Francisco Taiko Dojo currently offers classes for students of all levels and ages in San Francisco’s Japan Town and in their South San Francisco Dojo.